 - Use mosquito repellents that are safe and EPA-registered for children according to their age.
 Always read the labels of the insect repellants, and do not use them on the hands, mouth, wounds, or near the eyes.
 Ensure that the repellant contains active ingredients such as DEET.
-Apply sunscreen or moisturizer before using insect repellen
+Apply a sunscreen or moisturizer before using an insect repellant.

 - Wear long sleeves and full pants.
 Use thick clothing since mosquitoes may bite through thin clothing.

 - Use mosquito nets on bedding, windows, and doors.
 Repair or cover any holes in the screens or walls to prevent mosquitoes from entering the house.
 Use mosquito nets while sleeping outdoors during camping or other activities, and cover strollers and other baby carriers with mosquito nets to prevent bites in young children.

 - Use air conditioning instead of opening the windows, if possible, especially if you reside in areas with When traveling to endemic areas of mosquito-borne diseases, choose hotels or stays with air conditioning or window and door screens.

 - Avoid stagnant water near the houses, and ensure water does not accumulate in indoor plant saucers.

 West Nile fever in children can be prevented by effective mosquito prevention, and seeking early medical care can prevent complications of West Nile virus infection.
 Although there is no specific cure for this illness, appropriate supportive care may help the child recover fully.
 Mosquito prevention can also help avoid other mosquito-borne illnesses such as dengue fever and yellow fever.

 - The bite of infected female Culex mosquitoes can cause WNV infection in children.